Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

                         vulnerability is reported as CRITICAL instead of WARNING.
 Vulnerabilities without a score are governed by --unscored-severity.
-Default: 7.0 --ignore IGNORE       Ignore findings whose component or title matches this Python regular expression.
-Case-sensitive by default;
+Default: 7.0 --ignore IGNORE       Skip findings whose component or title matches.
+Any item matching this Python regex will be ignored.
-                        use `(?i)` for case-insensitive matching.
 Can be specified multiple times.
 Example:
+                        `(?i)linuxfabrik` for a case-insensitive match.
-                        `--ignore="^akismet$"` to accept the risk of one component.
+                        Example: `^akismet$` to accept the risk of one component.
   --insecure            This option explicitly allows insecure SSL
                         connections.